Christ-bedoyan/rsschool-cv/cv.md

 * trained and knowledge transfer with the marketing team.
 * Coordinated with developers.

+#### **Digitain** (Team Lead Designer - B2B Marketing Department, 2018 - 2020)

+* led a team of 3.
+* Developed and maintained the international branding of Digitain.
+* Prepared digital and printing materials for expos.
+* Designed and developed landing pages, email templates with HTML/CSS and JS.

 #### **Treever,Inc.** - _USA_ (Frontend Developer, 2014 - 2017)

 * Developed animation templates with HTML/CSS and Javascript for the company's mobile application